Boris Vallejo Portrait

 Early Life and Artistic Roots

-Born on October 21, 1958, in Beaumont, Texas, she was the second child among four siblings born to Sydney and Milton Bell.
-Her artistic inclinations were nurtured from a young age by her parents, particularly her artistic mother, who had the knack for transforming school assignments and everyday tasks into enchanting moments for her children.
+Born on October 21, 1958, in Beaumont, Texas, Julie Bell was the second of four siblings to Sydney and Milton Bell.
+Her artistic inclinations flourished under the nurturing guidance of her parents, particularly her mother, who transformed mundane tasks into imaginative experiences for her children.

-Her journey led her back to Beaumont, Texas, where Julie joined Lamar University to further her artistic studies under the tutelage of wildlife artist and professor of painting, Jerry Newman.
+Julie enrolled at Lamar University to further her artistic studies under the mentorship of wildlife artist and professor of painting, Jerry Newman.

-It was there that she met Donald E Palumbo, an adjunct instructor in English and a writer specializing in the literary analysis of science fiction.
-They married in 1978 and shortly after moved to Marquette, Michigan, where Donald took a position as an associate professor of English at Northern Michigan University.
-This transition provided Julie with the opportunity to continue her artistic education under the guidance of Wolfram F Niessen, a renowned sculptor.
-Although Niessen recognized her true potential as an artist, Julie remained somewhat uncertain about her capabilities at this stage of her life.
+In that setting, she encountered Donald E. Palumbo, an adjunct instructor in English and a writer specializing in the literary analysis of science fiction.
+They married in 1978 and shortly thereafter relocated to Marquette, Michigan, where Donald secured a position as an associate professor of English at Northern Michigan University.
+This transition presented Julie with the opportunity to pursue her artistic education under the mentorship of Wolfram F. Niessen, a celebrated sculptor.
+While Niessen acknowledged her inherent artistic potential, Julie harbored some reservations about her abilities at that juncture of her life.

-The subsequent five years spent in Michigan were a whirlwind of activity.
-Julie became a mother, with Anthony arriving in 1980 and David in 1982.
-Amid her duties as a mother, she managed to illustrate two privately published children's books.
+The ensuing five years in Michigan were characterized by a multitude of activities.
+Julie welcomed her first child, Anthony, in 1980, followed by David in 1982.
+Despite her responsibilities as a mother, she managed to illustrate two privately published children’s books.

 Move to Elyria, Ohio